openforis/sepal_ui/docs/source/index.rst

 We are happy to receive feedback and we welcome any kind of contribution.

-.. note:: The following sections will cover the SEPAL_UI framework, if you are looking for the SEPAL platform documentation, please go to this `link <https://docs.sepal.io/en/latest/index.html>`_.
+.. note:: The following sections will cover the :code:`sepal_ui` framework, if you are looking for the SEPAL platform documentation, please go to this `link <https://docs.sepal.io/en/latest/index.html>`_.

 Table of content
 ================